 This third colorway is decorated entirely in matte finish gold rather than the mix of matte and glossy shown above.

 During the 1990s Cybis began selling their display sign as a retail item; I have found it on three price lists during that decade.
 Although the lists aren’t illustrated, I am assuming that these were the most recent (freeform) shape.
 Interestingly the 1993, 1995 and 1999 price lists show three available colorways: white bisque for $50, color (????) for $75, and gold (assuming the gilt trim here) for $100.
-I have never seen a color-decorated Cybis sign, so I’m very curious about that.
-Unfortunately none of the lists give the size of the sign, so we don’t know whether they were the standard or the mini versions.
-No Cybis signs were offered on their website during the 2000s.
+I have never seen a color-decorated modern-era Cybis sign, so I’m very curious about that.
+Unfortunately none of the lists give the size of that sign, so we don’t know whether it was the standard or the mini version.
+No Cybis signs were offered on their circa-early-2000s website.

 Name Index of Cybis Sculptures